DCA-Monster/cartesi-grant-proposal/readme.md

 3. **Cartesi AMM & StreamableTokens Integration:** Port Uniswap V2's AMM to Cartesi, harnessing token transfer operations within Cartesi's optimized computing environment.
 Further refine this framework to seamlessly integrate with StreamableTokens, pioneering the concept of "stream swaps".
 Leveraging Cartesi's distinct computational strengths, these advanced swap modalities are introduced, which would be computationally infeasible without the capabilities provided by Cartesi.

-4.  **Gasless Transaction**: The EIP-4337 model will be adapted using Cartesi's off-chain computations, aiming for optimised transactional efficiency within DApps.
+4.  **Gasless Transaction**: The EIP-4337 gasless transactions model will be adapted using Cartesi's off-chain computations, aiming for optimised transactional efficiency within DApps.

 In summary, Cartesi's capabilities will be crucial for the technical execution of each module, ensuring both the enhancement of DCA.Monster and standalone functionality for the wider Cartesi ecosystem.